freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/rotators.md

 Sometimes during gameplay, you might need to rotate objects in order to recreate certain mechanisms.
 Like Visual Pinball, VPE doesn't support dynamic colliders (yet), but visually, objects can still be rotated.

 **Rotators** in VPE are components that allow you to easily rotate objects around the Z-axis.
-It works by choosing a *target* which rotates around its local origin (typically the position on the playfield).
+The **Rotator** component is applied to a *target*, which will then rotate around its local origin (typically the position on the playfield).
 Additional objects can be linked to rotate around the same axis at the same time.

 ## Setup

 <img src="rotator-inspector.png" width="369" alt="Rotator Inspector" class="img-responsive pull-right" style="margin-left: 15px"/>

-In order to create a rotator, add the *Rotator* component to a game object by clicking *Add Component* in the inspector, then choosing *Visual Pinball -> Game Item -> Rotator*.
+In order to create a rotator, add the **Rotator** component to a game object by clicking *Add Component* in the inspector, then choosing *Visual Pinball -> Game Item -> Rotator*.
 You can use any game object, although we recommend adding it to the target that you want to rotate.

 ### Target